 What were the challenges? how did u address them?

 Initial days were tough.
-I was working with the production team on preproduction of the teleserisal project – involved in designing visuals for the project, set builds, setting up places for on location shoots, being on standby during shoots day in and day out literally – trying to learn as much as possible and understand the art behind every aspect of the production.
-I was totally new to the system and everything seemed to be confusing initially – even though I was from an art background!
-Everything was fast paced… We had to set up multiple locations for the shoot simultaneously and I had a tough time managing these.
-But I guess you only learn when u are put in difficult situations!
+I was working with the production team on preproduction of the teleserial project – involved in designing visuals for the project, set builds, setting up places for on-location shoots, being on standby during shoots, day in and day out literally – trying to learn as much as possible and understanding the art behind every aspect of the production.
+I was totally new to the system and everything seemed confusing initially – even though I was from an art background!
+Everything was fast paced.
+We had to set up multiple locations for the shoot simultaneously and I had a tough time managing these.
+But I guess you only learn when you are put in difficult situations!
 And my mentor Chokkas Sir had immense trust with whatever skills that I had at that time.
 His advice of ‘tackling work head-on & not procrastinating work’ still rings strong in my mind!
 And I religiously follow this important piece of advice till now.

-Other challenges faced were how to communicate design requirements to the skilled workforce in our team.
+Other challenges I faced were how to communicate design requirements to the skilled workforce in our team.
 The construction techniques used and some of the materials used were different compared to what were used in interior design & architecture.
-The design/ work terminologies also were different.
+The design / work terminologies also were different.
 It took a while for me understand the new system.
-I had to kind of, unlearn the previous things learnt and absorb the new system of working… but also not forget the previous things I learnt in art school.
-I spent a lot of time with the team trying to understand the construction process and how design visualization on paper is translated into reality!
+I had to kind of, unlearn the previous things learnt and absorb the new system of working, but also not forget the previous things I learnt in art school.
+I spent a lot of time with the team trying to understand the construction process and how design visualizations on paper are translated into reality!

 Then in the coming years, when designs were developed using digital mediums, there were challenges in terms of being able to use design software effectively to produce the desired set designs that would convey the concept clearly.
-And available prep time for generating designs were also less.
+Moreover, the available prep time for generating designs was also less.
 So smarter and newer ways of using digital mediums were required.
-The only way out was to practice more on different design software platforms dedicating time for practice sessions.
+The only way out was to practice more on different design software platforms, by dedicating time for practice sessions.
 Gradually, things improved due to religious practice sessions and credit goes to the various teaching staff who imparted valuable working knowledge on the design software.

 Another challenge that continually keeps evolving is about being innovative and budget friendly for projects.
 The process for finding innovative ways to convey concepts for builds, designing visuals, construction techniques, innovating on shoot, searching for different materials is a continuous learning process and the more time allocated for these the better we get.